American Water FREQUENTLY ASKED QUESTIONS

 You work hard for us; the benefits package is one important way we show you just how much we appreciate you and your continued loyalty to the Company.
 We have designed options for you to select a customized benefits program that will work for you and your family.

 At American Water, you can be a part of a dynamic group of diverse individuals committed to supporting quality of life and preserving our local environments.
-Join our 7,100+ proud employees who, on a daily basis, make a significant contribution to the day-to-day lives of millions.
+Join our 6,500 proud employees who, on a daily basis, make a significant contribution to the day-to-day lives of millions.

-Our culture is built on a foundation of innovation, inclusion, diversity and community involvement.
+Our culture is built on a foundation of innovation, inclusion, diversity, and community involvement.
 Our people thrive because they understand the importance of their work, and the impact they have on everyday life for millions of people.
-Opportunities exist in areas such as Research and Development, Marketing, Business Development, Finance, Customer Service, Information Technology, Engineering, Production, Distribution, Operations, and more.
+Opportunities exist in areas such as Research and Development, Business Development, Finance, Customer Service, Information Technology, Engineering, Production, Distribution, Operations, and more.